mkdocstrings/griffe/docs/guide/users/navigating.md

 Griffe supports class inheritance, both when visiting and inspecting modules.

 To access members of a class that are inherited from base classes, use the [`inherited_members`][griffe.Object.inherited_members] attribute.
-Everytime you access inherited members, the base classes of the given class will be resolved, then the MRO (Method Resolution Order) will be computed for these bases classes, and a dictionary of inherited members will be built.
+Everytime you access inherited members, the base classes of the given class will be resolved, then the MRO (Method Resolution Order) will be computed for these base classes, and a dictionary of inherited members will be built.
 Make sure to store the result in a variable to avoid re-computing it everytime (you are responsible for the caching part).
 Also make sure to only access `inherited_members` once everything is loaded by Griffe, to avoid computing things too early.
 Don't try to access inherited members in extensions, while visiting or inspecting modules.

 Inherited members are aliases that point at the corresponding members in parent classes.
 These aliases will have their [`inherited`][griffe.Alias.inherited] attribute set to true.